debbiepappas/udacity-data-analyst-diabetes-visualization/readme.md

-# Diabetes Indicators in Pima Indian and German (Dutch) Women
+# Capstone: Diabetes Indicators in Pima Indian and German (Dutch) Women
 ## by Debbie Pappas